AmandeepKainth1234/ElectronicLockBox/README.md

 # ElectronicLockBox

 Use Policy: The code provided here, unless stated within the respective files, is wholly the author's work.
 It may not be used or shared for any purpose other than viewing, unless explicit permission has been given to you.

+It has been shared here for project assessment purposes (this is not a release repository).